payne92/bare-metal-arm/README.md

 * `make`

 This will create a `demo.srec` image file to flash onto the development board.
-(If you're using the standard bootloader, plug the SDA USB port to a host computer and then copy the .SREC file to the FRDM-KL25Z block device.)
+(If you're using the standard bootloader, plug the SDA USB port to a host computer.
+On Linux, type `make deploy`.
+On other systems, copy the .SREC file to the FRDM-KL25Z volume.)

 If everything is working, the RGB LEB will flash a few times and then be steady green.
 You can access the USB SDA serial port (at 115,200 baud) and see the accelerometer and touch input status.